knuton/play-stylus/README.md

   - `compile:resource-generators`: The stylus file watcher is being added here
   - `play-stylus-entry-points`: All files matching `app/assets/**/*.styl`, except files starting in an underscore
-  - `play-stylus-options`: Currently not in use
+  - `play-stylus-options`: A sequence of strings passed to stylus as command-line flags

 License
 -------